ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 In the vaccine space ([where I work](https://www.fredhutch.org/en/labs/vaccine-and-infectious-disease/vidd-research/biostatistics-bioinformatics-epidemiology/research-overview/visc-faculty.html)) we analyze collections of high-dimensional immunological data sets from a variety of different technologies (RNA sequencing, cytometry, multiplexed antibody binding, and others).
 These data often arise from clinical trials and can involve tens to hundreds of subjects.
 The data are analyzed by teams of researchers with a diverse variety of goals.

-Data from a single study will lead to multiple manuscripts by different PIs, dozens of reports, talks, presentations.
+Data from a single study will lead to multiple manuscripts by different principal investigators, dozens of reports, talks, presentations.
 There are many different consumers of  data sets, and results and conclusions must be consistent and reproducible.

+Data processing pipelines tend to be study specific.
+Even though we have great [tidyverse](https://www.tidyverse.org/) tools that make data cleaning easier, every new data set has idiosyncracies and unique features that require some bespoke code to convert them from raw to tidy data.

 Best practices tell us **raw data are read-only**, and analysis is done on some form of processed and tidied data set.
 Conventional wisdom is that this data tidying takes a substantial amount of the time and effort in a data analysis project, so once it's done, why should every consumer of a data set repeat it?